Pleistoscene/emerald-games-wireless-RFP/README.md

 - Vendors should be able to provide examples of past work that shows technical knowledge and ability to solve problems

 ### Project Approach
-- Vendors should include 2 example projects they’ve worked on or ideas they would suggest for improving wireless networks in game development or tech-focused offices
+- Vendors should include 2 example projects they’ve worked on or ideas they would suggest for improving wireless networks for small offices

 ### Certifications
 - Vendors must have at least one current certification in networking or security (e.g., CCNA, Network+, CWNA, or similar)